tiobagio/webserver_poc/README.md

 # webserver

 ## Test 'httpd' webserver
 This cookbook is used for training.
+The environment is created using BJC (and not the emea-sa)